urysegal/STO-values/README.md

 The input is given in a JSON document as follows:
 ```
 {
-  "sto_exponent": A number representing 'a' above
   "max_number_of_terms" : An integer limiting the upper value of N to try
   "max_iterations" : An integer limiting the maximum number of iterations per test value of N
-  "accuray" : accuracy desired, in root sum of squares.
+  "accuracy" : accuracy desired, in root sum of squares.
   "test_points" : Integer number of test points
-  "max_test_error" : maximum error allowed in any test point
+  "max_test_error" : maximum error allowed at any test point
 }
 ```